Seirdy/seirdy.one/content/posts/website-best-practices.md

 If you can't bear the thought of parting with your solid-black background, worry not: there exists a CSS media feature and client-hint for contrast preferences called `prefers-contrast`.
 It takes the parameters `no-preference`, `less`, and `more`.
 You can serve increased-contrast pages to those who request `more`, and vice versa.
 Check section 11.3 of the W3C <span itemscope itemtype="https://schema.org/TechArticle">{{<cited-work url="https://drafts.csswg.org/mediaqueries-5/#prefers-contrast" name="Media Queries Level 5" extraName="headline">}}</span> specification for more information.

 I personally like a foreground and background of `#eee` and `#0e0e0e`, respectively.
 These shades seem to be as far apart as possible without causing accessibility issues: `#0e0e0e` is barely bright enough to create a soft "glow" capable of minimizing halos among slightly astigmatic users, but won't ruin contrast on cheap displays.
 I also support a `prefers-contrast: less` media query which lightens the background to `#222`.

+### Contrast is complex

+Color is a nuanced topic that deserves more attention than current guidelines give.

+When setting colors, especially for a dark background, I recommend checking your page's contrast using Advanced Perceptual Contrast Algorithm (<abbr title="Advanced Perceptual Contrast Algorithm">APCA</abbr>) values.
+You can do so in an [online checker](https://www.myndex.com/APCA/) (requires JavaScript) or Chromium's developer tools (you might have to enable them in a menu for experimental preferences).
+Blue and purple links on a black background have much worse perceptual contrast than yellow or green links.

+Note that [the APCA isn't fully mature](https://yatil.net/blog/wcag-3-is-not-ready-yet) as of early 2022.
+Until version 3.0 of the WCAG is ready, pages should also conform to the contrast ratios described in the WCAG&nbsp;2.2's success criteria 1.4.3 (Contrast: Minimum, level AA) or 1.4.6 (Contrast: Enhanced, level AAA).
+This site's dark-mode stylesheet is an example of a palette that conforms to both the WCAG&nbsp;2.2 AAA contrast requirements and APCA recommen&shy;dations.

+Yellow may have great contrast on dark backgrounds, but yellow and red can cause problems among [people who deal with overstimulation](https://www.tpgi.com/beyond-wcag-losing-spoons-online/); this includes [autistic people](https://www.experia.co.uk/blog/ultimate-guide-to-autism-friendly-colours/).

+If you want to use yellow and red, lighten them up so that their color feels muted.
+This site's dark theme uses pale, washed-out yellow and pink for maximum contrast with minimal harshness.

+Accounting for halation, overstimulation, and high-contrast needs is hard to do if you place minute aesthetics above inclusivity.

 ### Contrast under different conditions